-Add these essential Cajun Country must-dos to your itinerary and experience some of the best that south Louisiana has to offer.
+Add these essential south Louisiana must-dos to your itinerary and experience some of the best that the region has to offer.

 The McIlhenny family put south Louisiana on the culinary map with the introduction of TABASCO® pepper sauce in 1868.
 In the time since, those iconic little bottles have been sold in 180 countries — all with “Avery Island, LA” printed prominently on the label.